-Christian Appalachian Project (CAP)’s volunteer and AmeriCorps positions are available to all without regard to race, color, national origin, gender, age, religion, sexual orientation, disability, substance abuse disorders, gender identity or expression, political affiliation, marital or parental status, or military service.
+Christian Appalachian Project (CAP)’s volunteer and AmeriCorps positions are available to all without regard to race, color, sex, national origin, religion, age, mental or physical disability, HIV/AIDS status, sexual orientation, gender identity or expression, political affiliation, marital or parental status, military service, or any other improper criterion.
 Disabilities will not limit opportunities when it is possible to reasonably accommodate the disability of the qualified person.

 CAP is committed to providing a safe, healthy, and productive environment that is free from alcohol, drugs (including medical marijuana), or any other unlawful substance during a volunteer’s service commitment with CAP.